emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     .. warning::

-       After calling this function, memory managed by the arena is not in a consistent state, and so it is no longer safe to continue running the client program.
+       1. After calling this function, memory managed by the arena is not in a consistent state, and so it is no longer safe to continue running the client program.
 This functions is intended for postmortem debugging only.

+       2. This function must be called from the thread that holds the arena lock (if any thread holds it).
+This is the case if the program is single-threaded, or if it is called from an MPS assertion handler.
+When calling this function from the debugger, check the stack to see which thread has the MPS arena lock.

 .. index::